How to Afford School Expenses

 Are you struggling to afford all the school expenses related to your kids going back to school?

-Education expenses have skyrocketed in recent years with electronics such as iPads becoming essential to your child’s education.
 Add to that what we have had to do and programs we needed to homeschool with all the issues around the world recently.

-When you add up school fees, uniforms, book packs, school shoes, school bags, labels, lunch boxes, electronics, school excursions, school camps, fundraisers and all the other extra’s it costs thousands each year.
+When you add up school fees, uniforms, book packs, school shoes, school bags, labels, lunch boxes, electronics, school excursions, school camps, fundraisers and all the other extras, it costs thousands each year.

 Disclosure: This post may contain affiliate links to products and services I use.